Code-Institute-Submissions/Milestone-2-project-3/README.md

 #### Exisiting Features

-1. Navigation bar - allows users to navigate between pages easily with identifiable descriptors and easy to understand structure.
+1. Navigation bar - allows users to navigate between pages easily with identifiable descriptors and an easy to understand structure.
 Is consistent across the entire platform.
-Current page is marked so that user's can naviagate seamlessly and efficiently.
-Brand logo takes user's back to home/landing page as is industry standard
+The current page is marked so that users can navigate seamlessly and efficiently.
+The brand logo takes the user's back to the home/landing page as is industry standard

 2. Social Media bar - allows users to visit Social media content for Europa Legatum, from Pinterest to YouTube.
-Each link uses the well known icon clearly showing the linked site and takes the user to a new page for good UX.
+Each link uses the well-known icon clearly showing the linked site and takes the user to a new page for good UX.

-3. Contact page/form - allows users to contact *Europa Legatum* with ease providing all the neccessary information in defined boxes so that communication is simple.
+3. Contact page/form - allows users to contact *Europa Legatum* with ease providing all the necessary information in defined boxes so that communication is simple.
 This form is linked to emailJS using their API which allows personal and quick responses with the business and their staff.

-4. Toggleable content - using Javascript and Jquery this allows users to toggle between destinations while staying on the same page, this cuts down on loading times and back and forth between pages allowing users to compare and contrast potential resorts.
-Each toggle include specific images, information and integrated Google maps changing location depending on the currently selected destination.
+4. Toggleable content - using Javascript and Jquery allows users to toggle between destinations while staying on the same page, this cuts down on loading times and back and forth between pages allowing users to compare and contrast potential resorts.
+Each toggle includes specific images, information, and integrated Google maps changing location depending on the currently selected destination.

-5. Interactive testimonials/reviews - allows the user to view feedback from previous users and upon interacting with these reviews they will present further information such as destination and data of travel
+5. Interactive testimonials/reviews - allows the user to view feedback from previous users and upon interacting with these reviews they will present further information such as destination and date of travel

 #### Future Feature Ideas

 1. Live chat functionality - this will allow users to engage with the *Europa Legatum* more efficiently for more specific and direct questions.

-2. Southern Europe - branching out from Western and Eastern Europe will allow users to view and see information for resorts and destinations within the culture rich south of Euope from Rome to Athens and then less travelled islands of Corsica and Sardinia.
+2. Southern Europe - branching out from Western and Eastern Europe will allow users to view and see information for resorts and destinations within the culture-rich south of Europe from Rome to Athens and then less-traveled islands of Corsica and Sardinia.

-3. Historic page - this page will push forward the selling point of the brand which is a strong focus on history and providing culture rich vacations.
-This page will break down into different historic time periods from Ancient to Modern and will lean heavily on leading and associating historic event and periods to countries, cities and destinations.
+3. Historic page - this page will push forward the selling point of the brand which is a strong focus on history and providing culture-rich vacations.
+This page will break down into different historic time periods from Ancient to Modern and will lean heavily on leading and associating historic events and periods to countries, cities, and destinations.
 This will allow users to find their perfect vacation.

-4. Special packages and tours - allows the user to harness *Euopa Legatums* specialist and expert knowledge to book special historic tours on specific dates during their holiday, these will be a mix of in person tours if a rep is present but also will be app based which will guide you with directions and give information when particular points are reached.
+4. Special packages and tours - allows the user to harness *Europa Legatums* specialist and expert knowledge to book special historic tours on specific dates during their holiday, these will be a mix of in-person tours if a rep is present but also will be app-based which will guide you with directions and give information when particular points are reached.

-5. Interactive Google maps inc. markers - allows user's to browse map of Europe to find resorts via markers which when clicked brings up useful detailed information without loading new page.
+5. Interactive Google maps inc. markers - allows users to browse maps of Europe to find resorts via markers which when clicked brings up useful detailed information without loading a new page.

 ## Technologies Used